Essential Information

 Suggested Shoe Choices

-Nike Sb Dunk Tunnel Shoes
+Nike SB Dunk Tunnel Shoes

 When buying a set of tunnel shoes, you should be looking for a skate shoe that offers some protection without going overboard.
 Light canvas shoes like converse don’t offer enough protection.
 A thick high-top basketball shoe is too much and you’ll end up having to drag them around the tunnel.